FDeSousa/WheresMyTrain/README.md

 Would like to add:

+*	Bus predictions - TfL now has an API for it
 *	Default line & station saving, ability to load defaults on start-up
 *	Variable number of trains in predictions
 *	Individual station status fetching